-In addition to accidents, the EPA's Risk Management Program requires facilities holding more than a threshold quantity of a listed hazardous chemical in a single container or set of interconnected containers to submit risk assessments including modeling the consequences of the worst-case-possible scenario on surrounding populations.
+In addition to accidents, the EPA's Risk Management Program requires facilities holding more than a threshold quantity of a listed hazardous chemical in a single container or set of interconnected contain-ers to submit risk assessments including modeling the consequences of the worst-case-possible scenario on surrounding populations.
 The number of reporting facilities substantially decreased from the first reporting period 1995-2000 to the second 2000-2005, in large part because many sites reduced the amount of chemical on-site or the amounts in any one ruptureable container below the reporting thresholds [Wharton].
 Concerns about terrorists targeting chemical plants predate 9/11, and were the primary reason the EPA partially restricted the RMP data from public access [Wharton], [CRS].
-Other risk reduction examples include the widespread substitution of sodium hypochlorite (concentrated bleach) for pure liquefied chlorine by water treatment facilities and the consumer bleach manufacturer Clorox, and DuPont's switching a pesticide manufacturing process from a batch production process requiring 40-50,000 pounds of the Bhopal chemical methyl isocyanate to a continuous process conrisk factor particular to the fixed chemical sector, having possible social consequence as demonstrated by the government's experience of Hurricane Katrina, is the finding from studies of RMP accident data that fixed chemical facilities rated as 'highest risk' are disproportionally situated in counties having higher minority populations.
-This correlation persists after other demographic factors, including geographic location and poverty levels, are factored out.45
+Other primary reason use for a partially restricted use for data from puone access (what not process formation), (cos).
+Other risk reduction examples include the widespread substitution of sodium hypochlorite (concentrated bleach) for pure liquefied chlorine by water treatment facilities and the consumer bleach manufacturer Clorox, and DuPont's switching a pesticide manufacturing process from a batch production process requiring 40-50,000 pounds of the Bhopal chemical methyl isocynate to a continuous process conrequiring 40-50,000 pounds of the Bhopal chemical methyl isocyanate to a continuous process con-suming the intermediate as it is produced, such that no more than two pounds of the chemical exists on-site at any one time [SHG] pp 3-2 - 3.4.
+Also see [CAP-2006], [CAP-2008], [PIRG].
+[Branscomb] pp 7-9, 41-46 for unsuccessful rerouting attempts by local city councils, recent safety standards on new railcars not yet realized because of low turnover in railcar fleet.
+Recent annual shipment rates of choirne [30,000 rail shipments in 2007] are lower than the historical average (2.2 million over 42 years, average 52,000 annually) [ACC].
+See note 13.
+[CAP 2007] mon p1.
+Also [PIRC].
+[CAP 2006].
+[CAP 2008].
+[CHC].